Kevin Greening

-Kevin Greening (30 December 1962 – 29 December 2007) was a British radio presenter, who co-hosted Radio 1 Breakfast on BBC Radio 1 with Zoe Ball from 13 October 1997 to 25 September 1998.
+Kevin Greening (30 December 1962 – 29 December 2007) was a British radio presenter, who co-hosted BBC Radio 1's Breakfast Show with Zoe Ball from 13 October 1997 to 25 September 1998.

 Early career

 Kevin Greening grew up in Bristol where he worked voluntarily for the Bristol Hospital Broadcasting Service and was educated at Bristol Grammar School.
 He later studied chemical engineering at St Catharine's College, Cambridge, where he was station manager at Cambridge University Radio.
 His first job was as a construction worker on the Humber Bridge.
 He then trained as a studio manager and began his broadcasting career at the BBC World Service.
 After a brief spell as a Programme assistant at BBC Radio Solent, in 1989 Greening joined London's Local station BBC GLR as a producer, before becoming a presenter of their Breakfast show in 1991.

 In April 1993, Greening joined the newly launched Virgin Radio, presenting a Friday and Saturday evening show and a Sunday morning show.
 After two months, he took over their weekday afternoon show, where he remained until he quit Virgin in December 1993.